kotools/samples/README.md

 Samples ensures your examples are not only available online but also accessible directly in the IDE during development.

-Currently, Kotools Samples **supports only the Kotlin/JVM platform**. **Kotlin Multiplatform support is planned for future releases**, allowing for even more flexibility and broader application of the plugin.

 ## ⭐️ Key Features

 - **Readonly inlined code samples:** Displays your examples inlined in the